Fr. 225.00

 Read more

-Adolescents in Crisis offers a psychoanalytic perspective on the complex that can arise when young people renegotiate their relationship with the world and their own bodies as they experience puberty.
+Adolescents in Crisis offers a psychoanalytic perspective on the difficulties that can arise when young people renegotiate their relationship with the world and their own bodies as they experience puberty.

 List of contents

-Introductions 1.
-Identity Formation in Adolescence 2.
-The devil and the deep blue sea: dyadic narcissism and the problem of individuation 3.
-Preadolescence, the silence of words and the words of the body 4.
-Growing up in digital times and the adolescent's experience of being in-a-body 5.
-Leaving the shallow ends for deep water: collaborative work with parents and adolescents 6.
-Work with parents of adolescent patients 7.
-Reflections on eating disorders in children and adolescents 8.
-Assessing delinquency in adolescence 9.
-Risk of self-harm and suicide in adolescence 10.
-On developmental breakdown: A conversation with Egle Laufer Glossary
+List of contributors, Introduction, 1.
+Identity formation in adolescence, 2.
+The devil and the deep blue sea: Gender stereotypes and the problem of individuation, 3.
+Preadolescence: The silence of words and the words of the body, 4.
+Growing up in digital times and the adolescent's experience of being in- a- body, 5.
+Leaving the shallow end for deeper waters: Collaborative work with parents and adolescents, 6.
+Considering concurrent work with parents of adolescent patients, 7.
+Reflections on eating disorders in children and adolescents, 8.
+Aggressive and antisocial behaviour in adolescence, 9.
+Assessing the risk of self-harm and suicide in adolescence: A psychoanalytical perspective, 10.
+Adolescent breakdown: Emanuela Quagliata in conversation with Eglé Laufer, Glossary, Index

 About the author

 Emanuela Quagliata is a Training and Supervising Psychoanalyst working in private practice in Rome, Italy.
-She teaches at the Tavistock-model trainings in Florence and at the Institute of Psychoanalysis in Rome and is Chair for Europe of the IPA Committee on Women and Psychoanalysis.
-She is the author of Becoming Parents and Overcoming Obstacles (2013) and, with Margaret Rustin, is the editor of Assessment in Child Psychotherapy (2000).
+She teaches at the Tavistock- model trainings in Florence and at the Institute of Psychoanalysis in Rome, she is Chair for Europe of the IPA Committee on Women and Psychoanalysis.
+Emanuela is the author of Becoming Parents and Overcoming Obstacles (2013) and, with Margaret Rustin, she is the editor of Assessment in Child Psychotherapy (2000).

-Alessandra Marsoni is a London, UK based Adolescent and Adult Psychotherapist working in private practice with children, adolescents, parents and adult patients.
+Alessandra Marsoni is a London based Adolescent and Adult Psychotherapist working in private practice with children, adolescents, parents and adult patients.
+She worked in the Adolescent Department at the Tavistock Clinic in London where until recently she ran the Adolescent Workshop for the Child Psychotherapy training.

 Customer reviews